kriskda/sphinx-sagecell/README.rst

 Installation
 =========
    1. Install this extension: 'python setup.py install --user'
    2. Move 'layout.html' to your '_templates' directory.
-Change paths in this file inside <script> tags if necessary
+Change sagecell paths if necessary
    3. Add 'icsecontrib.sagecellserver' to your extensions in 'conf.py'